 Does the spokesperson have the credibility to provide that commentary?

-Does the client have unique, inside knowledge of the situation that can be shared publicly?
+Does the organization have unique, inside knowledge of the situation that can be shared publicly?

 Offering the media a regurgitated comment on what the public already knows is rarely worth a rapid response and that is especially true during a tragedy.
 Frankly, in the 24-hour news cycle, this is extremely difficult to provide when it comes to significant, attention-grabbing news and is a great way to gut check any rapid response.

-Does the client (and/or team) have a strong relationship with a producer or reporter?
+Does the company (and/or team) have a strong relationship with a producer or reporter?

 Naturally, if the answer is no to any of the questions above (or even portions of the question), it doesn’t past the test.
-After this exercise, it’s always good to draft the comment or review what the client had in mind, and then run through the checklist again.
-It the client doesn’t have the credibility to comment, it becomes very clear and the team should strongly advise the client against it.
+After this exercise, it’s always good to draft the comment or messaging and then run through the checklist again.
+It the brand doesn’t have the credibility to comment, it becomes very clear and the team should strongly advise against it.

 No one likes people or companies that exploit a tragedy for their own gain.
-As a PR person, I’ve seen countless examples of reporters publicly blasting PR pros or companies for jumping on lives lost to make a buck.
-The reputational risk for the PR agency and the client far exceeds the benefit of possibly being quoted in an article.
+As communications professionals, we’ve seen countless examples of reporters publicly blasting PR pros or companies for jumping on lives lost to make a buck.
+The reputational risk for the PR team and the brand far exceeds the benefit of possibly being quoted in an article.
 In those cases, we counsel clients to watch the news, hug their family and ensure their employees are safe and sound.